j3ffyang/openstack-based-datacenter/markdown/StressTestCeph.markdown

 	iperf Done.

-On root@ctrlr2, which is the 3rd Controller VM
+On root@ctrlr2 (VM), which is the 3rd Controller VM

 	[root@ctrlr2 ~]# iperf3 -c 10.0.0.201 -i1 -t10
 	Connecting to host 10.0.0.201, port 5201